 Response 4: The previous response is well taken.
 We worked together on this project, where we replaced a number of incandescent bulbs.
-As an Let me just suggest that there is an "academic" resource that is available also to get over any distrust of facilities experts.

-interesting note: The room had always had a problem with overheating prior to the retrofit.
+As an interesting note: The room had always had a problem with overheating prior to the retrofit.
 The day after the retrofit was completed we got a call from someone saying the room was cold.